 Let’s face it: sitting behind a computer designing the built environment can only go so far.
 For me and for most architectural professionals, the practice of architecture needs to be tangible.
 As designers, we long for a direct interaction with the buildings we design and the people who inhabit them.

 Throughout my work as an architectural designer, I have found a way not only to accomplish that goal but also to give back to my community.
 “Social architecture” has always been a passion, and was a major factor in my decision to start a Habitat for Humanity chapter on my college campus in Philadelphia.
-Years later, when I began working at Marks, Thomas Architects, I wanted to share my passion for Habitat for Humanity with my coworkers, and was very pleased to see that my colleagues shared my passion and responded with enthusiasm.
+Years later, when I began working at Marks Thomas, I wanted to share my passion for Habitat for Humanity with my coworkers, and was very pleased to see that my colleagues shared my passion and responded with enthusiasm.

-Since then, Marks, Thomas Architects has volunteered consistently with Habitat for Humanity of the Chesapeake, and it’s one of many ways the firm gives back to our community.
+Since then, Marks Thomas has volunteered consistently with Habitat for Humanity of the Chesapeake, and it’s one of many ways the firm gives back to our community.
 We partner regularly with other charitable organizations, and as a firm, collectively devote much of our time and attention to affordable housing and architecture.
 In fact, we have been designing affordable housing for roughly 20 years now, and feel that providing a home for others is the greatest gift we can give.